IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Making Changes to the OpenShift Config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are interested in changing the OpenShift config file for Dataverse at ``conf/openshift/openshift.json`` note that in many cases once you have Dataverse running in Minishift you can use ``oc process`` and ``oc apply`` like this:
+If you are interested in changing the OpenShift config file for Dataverse at ``conf/openshift/openshift.json`` note that in many cases once you have Dataverse running in Minishift you can use ``oc process`` and ``oc apply`` like this (but please note that some errors and warnings are expected):

 ``oc process -f conf/openshift/openshift.json | oc apply -f -``

+The slower way to iterate on the ``openshift.json`` file is to delete the project and re-create it.

 Running Containers to Run as Root in Minishift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~